 I love September even more as an adult than I did as a child.

 It’s sensible for me in both senses (no pun intended) of the word.
-I have been spending time, and will continue throughout the month, on filing, combining scraps of paper into proper lists, and writing out plans and hopes and dreams for the rest of the year.
+I have been spending time filing.
+Basically combining scraps of paper into proper lists.
+Then writing out plans and hopes and dreams for the rest of the year.

 And it’s also a time when I become very aware of all my senses.
-That tang in the air when it first starts to get cold and autumn seems just around the corner; the bliss of soaking up the verylast of the summer’s sunshine; the softest of blankets to curl up with on the sofa (and the return of my cats to my lap, now it’s not so warm).
+That tang in the air when it first starts to get cold and autumn seems just around the corner; the bliss of soaking up the very last of the summer’s sunshine; the softest of blankets to curl up with on the sofa.
+There will also be the return of my cats to my lap, now it’s not so warm.

-In true back to school spirit, I’ve been looking at classes and courses online and locally – metal stamping, fabric printing and Get To Know Your Sewing Machine (do they do one called Sewing for the Terrified, I wonder?) are high on my list.
-Informal learning with friends who also love photography, and with my Gran in the kitchen, is also on my list for this time of year.
+In true back-to-school spirit, I’ve been looking at classes and courses online and locally.
+Metal stamping, fabric printing and Get To Know Your Sewing Machine (do they do one called Sewing for the Terrified, I wonder?) are high on my list.
+Informal learning with friends who also love photography is also on my cards for this time of year.
+Plus time with my Gran in the kitchen.
 It’s a habit I can’t quite break… and quite a lovely one, I think.